General Configuration Options¶

+The time zone used by the firewall for its clock.
 Choose a geographically named zone which best matches location of this firewall, or a common zone such as UTC.
 The firewall clock, log entries, and other areas of the firewall base their time on this zone.
-Changing the zone may require a reboot to fully activate in all areas of the firewall.
+Changing the zone requires a reboot to fully activate the new zone in all areas of the firewall.

 - Time Servers

-A Network Time Protocol (NTP) server hostname or IP address.
+Network Time Protocol (NTP) server hostnames or IP addresses.
 Unless a specific NTP server is required, such as one on LAN, the best practice is to leave the Time Servers value at the default

 0.pfsense.pool.ntp.org.
-This value will pick a random server from a pool of known-good NTP hosts.
+This value will pick random servers from a pool of known-good NTP hosts.

-To utilize multiple time servers, add them in the same box, separating each server by a space.
+To utilize multiple time servers or pools, add them in the same box, separating each entry by a space.
 For example, to use three NTP servers from the pool, enter: